 For industrial floors, or even a shop or commercial location in need of coating, this medium build epoxy can be applied at 6-10 mils thick.
 Built to hide moderate damage.

 Pricing ranges from $60 for .75 gallons, which will cover just at or under 260 sq.
 Ft. to $959.00 for 15 gallons.

 These are a lower hassle, cheaper alternative to proper garage floor coatings.

 These can be used on bare concrete or even stained concrete.
 The acrylic sealer provides a gloss that makes dull concrete look more attractive and provides a protective sealing layer that repels water.
 It’s perfect for restoring decorative concrete, sealing driveways, sidewalks, and garage floors.
-This is a one component water based acrylic sealer that has the benefit of lacking solvent odors associated with solvent based sealers.
+This is a single-component water-based acrylic sealer that has the benefit of lacking solvent odors associated with solvent-based sealers.
 It has a fast set time and great stain resistance.